salzman-lab/SPLASH-plus/README.md

 2. `Compactors`: for de novo local assembly of sequences called by SPLASH
 3. `Biological interpretation`: to assign a biologically-relevant event (single base pair change, alternative splicing, ...) accounting for the observed sequence diversity.

-## Running SPLASH
+## 1- SPLASH
 ![Image of SPLASH](https://github.com/salzman-lab/SPLASH-plus/blob/main/SPLASH.png)
+SPLASH can be run on an input set of fastq files by following the steps in https://github.com/salzman-lab/SPLASH.
+After running SPLASH, the output file will be a list of significant anchors (we refer to it as `anchors.txt` in this readme), where each anchor is associated with a set of statistically-significant sample-dependent target sequences. `anchors.txt` will then be used in the next step (Compactors) to perform a local de novo assembly and obtain extended sequences for each called anchor to facilitate and improve biological interpretation.

-## Running Compactors
+## 2- Compactors
 ![Image of Compactor](https://github.com/salzman-lab/SPLASH-plus/blob/main/Compactor.png)
-**nf-compactors** is a pipeline designed to run the seed-based assembly tool, compactors.

-Given a set of seeds (i.e. 'anchors' from SPLASH) and a FASTQ list, compactors analyzes the sequence composition directly to the right of the seeds across the raw FASTQs.
 Compactors tests the sequence composition at each position to the right of each seed to evaluate whether the nucleotides presented at that position constitute noise or biological signal.
-This test is applied recursively on read sets, resulting in one or multiple assembled sequences (compactors) for each seed.
-The resulting assembled sequences are reported with their supporting read counts in `compactor_summary.tsv` and their read counts in individual samples are presented in `sample_specificity.tsv`.
+This test is applied recursively on read sets, resulting in one or multiple assembled sequences (compactors) for each called anchor.
+The compactor step is implemented in a fully-containerized Nextflow pipeline (**nf-compactors**) with minimal installation requirements.

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker/Singularity containers making installation trivial and results highly reproducible.
-The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
-Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules).
+Compactors need two input files:
+1. `anchors.txt`: a single column file containing the list of significant anchors from SPLASH
+2. `samplesheet.csv`: each line in this file provides the path to an input FASTQ file used for running SPLASH.

+After running Compactors, two output files will be generated:
+1. `compactor_summary.tsv`: Contains the resulting assembled sequences (compactors) for each significant significant anchor.
+This file will then be used in the next step for biological interpretation.
+2. `sample_specificity.tsv`: reporting the supporting read counts for each compactor in input samples.

-## Quick Start
+### Quick Start for running Compactors pipeline:

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=21.10.3`)